In this article, we discuss what a first aider is and employers’ responsibilities for first aiders.

 - First Aid at Work (FAW) – This Level 3 course enables those with the previous EFAW knowledge and training with extra training to deal with a range of other injuries and illnesses, for example, diabetic emergencies, strokes, different types of shock, etc. The course also goes into more depth and covers more complicated situations that may arise.
 These courses are usually completed over three days.

 How To Improve Yourself As A First Aider

 You can always take a refresher training course to improve your knowledge of first aid, and keep key information front of mind.

 The one-day FAW course will need to be refreshed regularly.
 The HSE strongly recommends it be refreshed annually, allowing first aiders to maintain their basic skills and keep up to date with and changes to first aid procedures.

 You may decide that neither of these qualifications are fit for your business circumstances, so there are more advanced courses (first responders, medics etc) that are available from the likes of St John and British Red Cross that will tailor the training to the company needs.

 One of the most important attributes for being a first aider is good communication.
 As a first aider, you can experience a broad spectrum of incidents, so being able to communicate effectively both to the emergency services and to the injured person will instil trust and reassurance with both.

 You can never say hand on heart that you will be calm and collected when something happens, and that is why we should practice at every opportunity presented to us to make sure that if the worst does happen, we are well-prepared.
 This will help us become more able to work under pressure.

 Taking initiative is a great attribute.
 Remember – everything or everyone around you is potentially something or someone that can help you.

 It pays to be positive, and it is unlikely an accident you will experience will end in tragedy.
-Most accidents need a calm head, positive thinking, and basic first aid skills - but it’s always best to be trained, just in case.
+Most accidents need a calm head, positive thinking, and those all important first aid skills.